couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

 * SubDocumentErrorContext
   * Extends KeyValueErrorContext fields
-  * Adds “index” which describes the index of the error
+  * Adds "index" which describes the index of the error

 * QueryErrorContext
   * Query Statement